High Performance Computing MSc

 |Round||Application Deadline||Places awarded by|

-This final selection round is open to UK applicants only (applicants must have UK fee status).
-International applicants will not be considered for this round.
+This final selection round is only open to applicants who are eligible for the UK/Scotland fee rate, including the EU/EEA Pre-settled Scotland fee rate.
+Overseas and EU-EEA Overseas fee rate applicants will not be considered for this round.

 |Round||Application Deadline||Places awarded by|